LinkWellNodes/Documentation/docs/index.md

 slug: /
 ---

-# Documentation Home
+# Welcome to LinkWell Nodes Documentation

 ![dr-workflow](/img/banner-x.webp)

 ## Custom Chainlink Data Feeds

 Our highly redundant data feeds allow you to write data reliably from anywhere on the internet into your smart contracts.

-Our documentation includes pricing info, request API, and code examples of how to integrate our oracle data feeds into your smart contracts:
+Our documentation includes pricing info, request API, and code examples of how to integrate our oracle data feeds into your smart contract application:

 - [Chainlink Data Feeds](/services/direct-request-jobs/Jobs-and-Pricing)

 ## Development Services

-Whether it's a custom smart contract to bring the data you need on-chain, or an external adapter to help you process your oracle result, we've got you covered:
+Whether you need a custom smart contract, help spinning up your Chainlink node, or an external adapter to help process your oracle result, we've got you covered:

 - [Development Services](/services/Development-Services)